sisby-folk/tinkerers-smithing/README.md

 ---

 As of 2.0, the mod has been completely rewritten.
-It adds six recipe types to rebalance equipment.
+It adds and tweaks recipe types to rebalance equipment.

 All of them are data-driven, and preserve enchantments and names.